jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.7.9 DInfFlowAccumulation

-Calculates a D-infinity flow accumulation raster from an input DEM.
+Calculates a D-infinity flow accumulation raster from an input DEM..

 *Parameters*: